zettsu-t/sudokusse/sudokusse.md

 .3.....4..1..97.5...25.86....3...8..9....43....76....4..98.54...7.....2..5..71.8.
 ```

-SudokuSSE reads first 81 characters of an input text.
+SudokuSSE reads the first 81 characters of an input text.

 ## Run SudokuSSE

-### Solve a sudoku puzzle
+### Solve a Sudoku puzzle

 Execute from a terminal